devinchristianson/daj/docs/markdown/DAJ_Deliverable_1_SRS.md

 *List any assumed factors (as opposed to known facts) that could affect the requirements stated in the SRS.
 These could include third-party or commercial components that you plan to use, issues around the development or operating environment, or constraints.
 The project could be affected if these assumptions are incorrect, are not shared, or change.
 Also identify any dependencies the project has on external factors, such as software components that you intend to reuse from another project, unless they are already documented elsewhere (for example, in the vision and scope document or the project plan).*

-# 3.External Interface Requirements
+# 3. External Interface Requirements

-## 3.1User Interfaces
+## 3.1 User Interfaces

 PolyChord will have a Keyboard that will react to input from either a MIDI Keyboard or computer keyboard.
 There will also be a main menu containg tutorials in music theory and a chord explorer interface, options to save a chord progression or view saved chord progressions and all other core features.
 There will also be a seperate menu which allows for swapping between various samples such as "Piano", "Guitar", and "Drums" by the user clicking on the sample type or by typing in the corresponding sample name or index.
 This menu will also have an option to swap the octave that is being used by the piano in the case that they are using a computer keyboard.